aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/file-protection/encrypt-and-decrypt-ods-files/_index.md

     return 0;
 }
 ```

 ## **Decrypt ODS file with Aspose.Cells for C++**

 For decrypting an ODS file, load the file by providing a password in the [**LoadOptions.GetPassword()**](https://reference.aspose.com/cells/cpp/aspose.cells/loadoptions/getpassword/) property.
-Once the file is loaded, set the [**WorkbookSettings.GetPassword()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getpassword/) string to null.
+Once the file is loaded, set the password to null.

 ```c++
 #include <iostream>
 #include "Aspose.Cells.h"